 - ASIC directorship databases

 Have I been listed on a tenancy database?

-When you apply for a rental: The agent or lessor must let you know if you’re listed on a tenancy database.
+When you apply for a rental, the agent or lessor must tell you if you’re listed on a tenancy database.
 They have seven days to give you a written notice which includes information about:

 - Who listed you